- About This Answer...read more

 Rollovers: We assume transfers and rollovers to eligible plans or IRAs are permitted.

-Tax: Contributions to a 401(k) are made pre-tax, investments grow tax-deferred and income taxes are paid on withdrawal at the tax rate applicable at the time of withdrawal.
+Taxes: Contributions to a 401(k) are made pre-tax, investments grow tax-deferred and income taxes are paid on withdrawal at the tax rate applicable at the time of withdrawal.
+To better align with filing season, tax calculations are based on the tax filing calendar, therefore calculations prior to April are based on the previous years tax rules.

 For anyone who is building a retirement strategy that prominently features a 401(k), it’s important to have a deeper understanding of the plan, both its advantages and disadvantages.
 In what cases is it most useful?
 Are there hidden costs?
 And, most importantly, how does the dang thing work?
 Before we try to answer that question, however, let’s make sure we understand the basics.